AndroidCourseMaterial/SQLiteScores/README.txt

 Starting point for a SQLite example.
-Will stores the name and score in a SQLite table.
+Stores names and scores in a SQLite table.